kferrio/mint-beyond-compare/README.md

 Python glue to add Beyond Compare context menus to the Mint file browser

-It's only right that the world's best file browser should support the world's best diff/merge tool.
+It's only right that the world's best file browser should support the world's best diff/merge tool!
+Unfortunately, as of this writing, Scooter (http://www.scootersoftware.com) has taken a binary approach to shell integration.
+Fortunately, Scooter made Beyond Compare scriptable.
+This hack sets up and manages nemo action files to support both simultaneous and left-then-right selections.

 Installation
 ------------